fgimian/macbuild-ansible/README.md

 This list will be long but is my ultimate wish list for this project:

-* General Bugs
-    - Determine if there's a way to avoid the password prompt from cask
-    - Find a better time to attempt App Store app installation to avoid the script stopping half way in
 * OSX
     - **Slow-motion Keyboard Shortucts**: Disable slow-motion keyboard shortcuts which conflict with Sublime Text